 Initially when we discussed about organising this competition, I was very confident that there will be overwhelming response as I know parents will definitely encourage their children in holidays to participate in the competition like these.

 Most of the kids presented the dish so well and concentrated in cleanliness and healthy ingredients too.

 - Prepare idiyappam as per your way.
 Refer notes for details.
 Heat a kadai with oil and temper with mustard, urad dal, fennel seeds.
 Add chopped garlic, green chilli and finely chopped mint, coriander leaves.

-- Add chopped onions, fry until transparent.
+2. Add chopped onions, fry until transparent.
 Add chopped tomatoes and salt along with kitchen king masala, turmeric and red chilli powder.

-- Cook until the tomatoes and masala turns mushy.
+3. Cook until the tomatoes and masala turns mushy.
 Add sprouts.

-- Add cooked idiyappam.
+4. Add cooked idiyappam.
 Mix well and drizzle little ghee before switching off the flame.